chanmix51/Pomm/documentation/documentation.rst

   They are a link between your database and *Entity Classes*.
 They perform queries that return *Collection* of *Entity Classes* instances.
 Entity Classes
   These instances represent a set of data that can be persisted in the database.
 These data can be stored under different kind of *Type* which can be associated to a *Converter* to ensure correct representation in PHP.
+IdentityMapperInterface
+  An identity mapper is a layer between the map files and the database.
+There are several implementation coming with Pomm but you can design your own.

 Directory tree
 ==============